atolye15/scss-starter/docs/getting-started/first-project.md

 This tutorial introduces you to the essentials of SCSS Starter by walking you through building a simple card.

 > New To Web Development?<br><br>
 > There are many resources to complement the SCSS Starter docs.
-Mozilla's MDN docs includes [css](https://developer.mozilla.org/en-US/docs/Web/CSS) introductions.
-Get Bem docs includes [bem](http://getbem.com/introduction/) introductions.
+Mozilla's MDN docs includes comprehensive [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) documentation and Get BEM docs includes an introduction to [BEM](http://getbem.com/introduction/).

 ## Setup